vuejs/rfcs/active-rfcs/0000-script-setup.md

   - The emitted code is still TypeScript with valid typing, which can be further processed by other tools.

-- As of now, the type declaration argument must be a literal type to ensure correct static analysis.
-This can be improved in the future.
+- As of now, the type declaration argument must be one of the following to ensure correct static analysis:

+  - A type literal
+  - A reference to a an interface or a type literal in the same file

+  Currently complex types and type imports from other files are not supported.
+It is theoretically possible to support type imports in the future.

 ### Top level await